MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/d/drive-name.md

 # drive name

-Use instead of *drive specification, designator*, or *designation*.
+Use instead of *drive specification, designator,* or *designation*.